South African State Theatre

 The State Theatre in Pretoria, South Africa is the largest theatre complex in Africa.
 It was known until 1999 as the Pretoria State Theatre.

 History

-The theatre was built on the old Market Square in Pretoria for use by TRUK (Transvaal Performing Arts Council).
+The theatre was built on the old Market Square in Pretoria for use by PACT (Performing Arts Council of Transvaal).
 It opened in 1981 with performances such as N. P. van Wyk Louw's Germanicus, Jochem van Bruggen's Ampie, and Arthur Miller's After the Fall.
 The first words on the new stage were spoken by veteran actor Siegfried Mynhardt.

 In 1999, the National Arts Council of South Africa made a five-year agreement with Spoornet to name the theatre the Spoornet State Theater, through which it not only supported the theatre financially but also promoted the arts and key performers while exposing passengers to their work.

 In 2000, the province of Gauteng decided to close the State Theatre over financial mismanagement.
 It reopened on April 4, 2001.